Ard3ny/ard3ny.github.io/_posts/2023-01-18-Backup-your-wordpress-site-with-rsync.md

 {: .prompt-tip }

 ## Add devices to the VPN network (Optional)
 Because of attacks like [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) and many many more… it’s a good practice to use VPN network to back up data.
-There are many VPNs out there, but I prefer and use Nebird, and I’ve already made a tutorial on it here!
+There are many VPNs out there, but I prefer and use Netbird, and I’ve already made a tutorial on it here!

 Also, it’s very useful if you don’t have public IP address, which would make you set up port forwarding on your router and complicate all things.